 This scenic drive is a nice way to see more of San Francisco than you can on foot.
-In my modified version of it, I'll take you past some things you might not have known about: a buffalo herd, a pet cemetery, San Francisco's dreamiest photo spot and a Dutch windmill are just a few.
+This modified version of it will take you past some things you might not have known about: A buffalo herd, a pet cemetery, San Francisco's dreamiest photo spot, and a Dutch windmill are just a few.

-It took me about 4 hours of driving to cover the route, starting in Union Square and ending at City Hall.
-That was on a holiday when traffic was light, and I didn't stop anywhere for more than a minute or two.
+It takes about 4 hours of driving to cover the route, starting in Union Square and ending at City Hall.
+We tested the route on a holiday when traffic was light and didn't stop anywhere for more than a minute or two.
 If you start at Bay and Van Ness instead, make a normal number of photo stops and take an hour for lunch, it will take most of a day.

 Avoid Trouble With the Signs

 If you want to "do" the 49-Mile Drive, you'll follow signs that look like the one above.
 Unfortunately, that seagull is just a little too cute.
 People routinely steal the signs, which causes a lot of confusion if the one that's missing is the one you need.